 VTM

-An encoding time reduction is obtained for RA and LDB configuration with limited degradation in coding efficiency.
+An encoding time reduction is obtained for AI, RA and LDB configuration with limited degradation in coding efficiency.
 Test 1

 In Test 1, the proposed condition is applied to 64x64 & 32x32 CU sizes.
-All classes with this test have a decrease of encoding time for RA and LDB configurations.
+All classes with this test have a decrease of encoding time for AI, RA and LDB configurations.

+Table 6 Coding performances of the TEST 1 on top of VTM-23.4 for AI configuration.